Posts

 Image

-In June & July 2018, Eden Land Planning raised £2,240,000 from 22 investors.
+(updated, September 2024) In June & July 2018, Eden Land Planning raised £2,240,000 from 22 investors.
 A typical individual investment was £100,000.
-Now, more than five years into the project, Eden is proposing to sell the Redruth site for a sum close to the original investment capital.
+Now, more than six years into the project, Eden is proposing to sell the Redruth site for a sum close to the original investment capital.
 Eden says this will allow them to return 'most of' the investment capital to the investors.
 This is, of course, grossly inadequate.
-To keep pace with inflation, £100,000 invested in July 2018 should have grown to £134,309 by September 2023, according to data from the Office for National Statistics: The reason for Eden's dismal failure even to keep pace with inflation is very clear.
+To keep pace with inflation, £100,000 invested in July 2018 should have grown to £137,562 by July 2024, according to data from the Office for National Statistics: The reason for Eden's dismal failure even to keep pace with inflation is very clear.
 From the original investment fund of £2,240,000 they invested only £1,475,000 in land at Redruth.
 They also spent just over £100,000 on stamp duty and legal costs around acquisition.
-The remaining £661,750 they quietly retained without the investors' knowledge or permission and have been at pains to keep that fact secret for the
+The remaining £661,750 they quietly retained without the investors' knowledge or permission and have been at pains to keep that

 Redruth Eden Ltd - Accounts